jpnt/RVOS/doc/02-riscv-core-timer-interrupt.md

     * form of memory-mapped register (however not every memory-mapped is a CSR)
     * accessed using specific instructions, their addresses are encoded within a 12-bit field (4096 unique addresses)

+**NOTE**: there are many other CSRs, but for the scope of this project we will focus on performance measuring CSRs.

+* Identification and performance CSRs
+    * Identity CSRs
+        * misa: Machine ISA: gives width of tge address of processor (32, 64 or 128 bits), and identifies included extensions
+        * mhardit: gives the integer ID of the hart currently being run
+    * Measurement CSRs
+        * mtime: Machine Time: 64 bit real time counter
+        * mtimecmp: Machine Time Compare: causes interrupt when mtime >= mtimecmp
+        * {m,s}counteren: {machine,supervisor} counter-enable
+        * mcycle: count clock cycles;
+        * minstret: instructions retired
+        * mhpmcounter3...31: up to 29 events selected by programmer

 # RISC-V Core Timer Interrupt